sharang1996/thiasil/readme.md

-Website creation for thiasil hosted on aws
+Website creation for thiasil hosted on gitlab pages and cloudflare cdn